-Heather Bloemhard, Assistant Director for Federal Relations
+Heather Bloemhard, Associate Director of Federal Relations

-Heather Bloemhard is the assistant director of federal relations in Vanderbilt University’s Office of Federal Relations.
+Heather Bloemhard is the associate director of federal relations in Vanderbilt University’s Office of Federal Relations.
 In this role, Bloemhard is responsible for coordinating the university's federal relations and advocacy activities.
 She works closely with both campus leaders and Washington, DC policy makers on topics such as funding levels for federal research agencies; regulatory issues related to research technology transfer, copyright, and intellectual property; and federal higher education policy related to international programs and veterans’ programs.
 Bloemhard interacts regularly with leaders in Congress, focusing primarily on the Tennessee congressional delegation and their staffs.

 Prior to joining Vanderbilt, Bloemhard was a science and technology policy fellow sponsored by the American Association for the Advancement of Science (AAAS) and placed in the Defense Laboratories Office of the Department of Defense.
 As a fellow with DOD, Bloemhard supported the development of research policy for the Defense laboratories, including policies related to personnel, infrastructure, technology transfer, and STEM education.